Kontikilabs/kontikilabs-sample-bot/README.md

 - npm
 - [ngrok](https://ngrok.com/download)

-### Bot linking with the KTL platform
+### Bot Linking with the KTL Platform

-For building and managing the bot content, start with creating an **organisation/account** on our user friendly [KTL platform](http://app.kontikilabs.com).
+For building and managing the bot content, start with creating an **organisation/account** on our user-friendly [KTL platform](http://app.kontikilabs.com).

 In order to link the KTL platform with the bot, add the platform credentials i.e the *'username' and 'password'* to the [config.json](https://github.com/Kontikilabs/kontikilabs-sample-bot/blob/master/config.json) file.

 On successful login to the platform you will be redirected to a page which will allow you to **Add New Bot**.
-Once the bot is created you will be able to enter your bot dashboard, by clicking on the bot container.
+Once the bot is created you will be able to enter your bot dashboard.

 KTL platform allows you to have multiple bots in a single organisation.
-So, how does the KTL plaform content gets link to the sample bot?
+So, how does the KTL platform content get linked to the sample bot?

 Our sample bot is powered to handle this, you just need to add the **botId** of the desired bot in the *config.json* file, and the linking is done.

-To get your **organisationId**, **botId** and the **bot name**, click on the 'setting icon' present in the KTL platform header.
+To get your **organisationId**, **botId** and the **bot name**, click on the 'setting icon' in the KTL platform header.

-*The bot name in the config.json file should be without any space or dot. for example, if you name the bot as 'Demo Bot' in the KTL Platform, rename it as demo-bot in the config.json file.*
+*The bot name in the config.json file should be without any space or dot.
+For example, if you name the bot as 'Demo Bot' in the KTL Platform, rename it as demo-bot in the config.json file.*

 Your config.json file code will look like: